 Uroliths are also commonly referred to as bladder stones.
 Bladder stones in guinea pigs can be big or small and can stay in the bladder or get stuck in the urethra.
 Sometimes stones are so small that they can be passed when your guinea pig urinates but sometimes they can get stuck in the urethra or cause irritation to the bladder tissue.

 Uroliths are painful, can cause bloody urine, or even prevent a guinea pig from being able to urinate if they get stuck.
 They are basically small stones that if unable to be urinated out, need to be surgically removed.

 How Do Guinea Pigs Get Uroliths?

-Since we don't know what exactly causes bladder stones it is difficult to say how to prevent them.
-You can start by making sure your guinea pig diet is the best it can be, offer clean water and make sure your cavy is drinking it (since we do know that more dilute urine has a less likely chance of forming stones), and get your guinea pig spayed or neutered.
+Since we don't know what exactly causes bladder stones, it is difficult to say how to prevent them.
+You can start by making sure your guinea pig diet is the best it can be.
+Offer clean water and make sure your cavy is drinking it.
+More dilute urine has a less likely chance of forming stones.
+You can also get your guinea pig spayed or neutered to reduce the risk.

-How Do I Know If My Guinea Pig Has a Urolith?
+How to Know If a Guinea Pig Has a Urolith

-What Do I Do If My Guinea Pig Has a Bladder Stone?
+What to Do If a Guinea Pig Has a Bladder Stone